Emerald Light Series: The Next Big Deal in Luxe Lighting

 Anti‑Glare Design

-1. The Living Room: Light That Shapes, Not Overpowers
+1. The Living Room: Light That Shapes

 2. Kitchen and Task Zones: Function Meets Form

-3. Bedrooms: Comfort in Darkness, Comfort in Light
+3. Bedrooms: Comfort in Every Light

 4. Transitional Spaces: Hallways That Flow